OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 Please note the two calls to `-[JailbreakDetectionVC isJailbroken]`, which correspond to two physical taps on the app's GUI.

 Frida is a very powerful and versatile tool.
-Refer to the [documentation](https://www.frida.re/docs/home/ "Frida Documentation") for more details.
+Refer to the [Frida documentation online](https://www.frida.re/docs/home/ "Frida Documentation") for more details.

 Please see below a Python script for hooking Objective-C methods and native functions: